Wedding Photography, The Essential Images

 The more photos you make the harder your day will be and the more images you’ll need to process and deliver, in a timely manner.

-I’d estimate that photographing the guys, prior to wedding, and the reception would add around 40% to your workload.
+I’d estimate that photographing the guys, prior to the wedding and the reception would add around 40% to your workload.
 This means a much longer day resulting in more travel, time and stress.

 If you offer this kind of complete coverage you need to make sure you charge for it.
 I can tell you, after photographing several hundred weddings (back in the day), it’s extremely exhausting work.